-Risk factors for anal cancer include certain sexually transmitted diseases.
+Risk factors for anal cancer include certain sexually transmitted infections.

 Bleeding with bowel movements, pain, and sometimes itching around the anus are typical symptoms.

-A manual examination and a biopsy are performed to verify the diagnosis.
+A manual examination, sigmoidoscopy or colonoscopy, and a biopsy are done to verify the diagnosis.

 Treatment may involve either surgery alone or a combination of radiation therapy and chemotherapy or radiation therapy and surgery.

-Anal cancer develops in the skin cells of the immediate area around the anus or in the lining of the transitional zone between the anus and the rectum (the anal canal).
+Anal cancer develops in the skin cells of the immediate area around the anus or in the lining of the transitional zone between the anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( Home.see also page Overview of the Anus and Rectum).
+Ordinarily... read more and the rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( Home.see also page Overview of the Anus and Rectum).
+Ordinarily... read more (the anal canal).
 Unlike in the rectum and the large intestine, in which cancers are almost always adenocarcinomas, cancers of the anus are primarily squamous cell carcinomas.

 People with anal cancer often experience bleeding with bowel movements, pain, and sometimes itching around the anus.
 About 25% of people with anal cancer have no symptoms.
 In this instance, the cancer is found only during a routine examination.